adiwg/mdEditor-doc/tutorial/translate-mdJson.md

 {% endhint %}

 {% hint style='tip' %}
   The HTML output window is an excellent way to review the full content of your metadata record.
-The HTML output presents all your entries in an organized easy to read format.
-It can also be exported by clicking the <span class="btn btn-success btn-sm"> <i class="fa fa-floppy-o"> </i> Save Result</span> button making it a handy way for others to review your metadata or embed in websites.
+The HTML output presents all your entries in an organized easy-to-read format.
+It can also be exported by clicking the <span class="btn btn-success btn-sm"> <i class="fa fa-floppy-o"> </i> Save Result</span> button, making this a handy way for others to review your metadata or embed it in websites.
 {% endhint %}

 {% hint style='tip' %}